hunterdyar/IMMGuidebook/content/3D/textures/bake-textures-in-blender-to-unity.md

 ---
-title: How to Bake Procedural Materials into PBR Maps
+title: How to Bake Procedural Materials (Blender to Unity)

-draft: false

 ---

 ## How to Bake Procedural Materials into PBR Maps